 And this recipe is so very simple!
 Especially if you tend to have a sweet chilli sauce in your kitchen, which I pretty much always do!

 I can get this recipe ready in less than half an hour if I use a quick cooking white rice, like Jasmine.
 Using brown rice it can take a bit longer, or I make the rice then night before.

 |Prep Time: 10 mins|

 |Cook Time: 15 mins|

 - 1 pound salmon filet, cut into chunk

-- 1/4 chili paste sauce, plus extra for topping if desired
+- 1/4 cup sweet chilli sauce, plus extra for topping if desired

 - 1 tablespoon honey

 - 1/4 cup thai basil, rough chopped